Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 }

-In this article, you'll learn how to combine multiple GraphQL queries into a single query and combine data from multiple GraphQL sources into your Hygraph project.
+In this article, we will learn how to combine multiple GraphQL queries into a single query and also how to combine data from multiple GraphQL sources into a Hygraph project.

 #Why combine GraphQL queries?

-There are several beneficial reasons you'll want to combine multiple GraphQL queries into one.
-Some of these reasons are:
+There are several beneficial reasons you'll want to combine multiple GraphQL queries into one:

 #How to combine multiple queries